 Headlines focused on our state’s work on a cap-and-invest program and the historic support it attracted, but Oregon Environmental Council tracked and advocated for much more.

 Here’s a brief summary to keep you—our members and supporters—informed on the issues we worked on:

 After unhealthy air pollution from a glass manufacturer was discovered in Portland two years ago, Governor Kate Brown announced a “Cleaner Air Oregon” program to regulate air toxics based on the risks they pose to health instead of by the volume of chemicals released.
 But industry balked at paying fees to support the program and killed legislation in 2017 that would have authorized such fees.
-In 2018, Sen. Dembrow (SE Portland) worked with Sen. Girod (Stayton) and industry representatives on a deal that holds polluters responsible for their fair share of paying for Cleaner Air Oregon.
+In 2018, lawmakers created a compromise that holds polluters responsible for their fair share of paying for Cleaner Air Oregon.
 This ensures the program will move forward, but the compromise does weaken the program.
 Now, health and environmental advocates must keep working to make sure the new program delivers the public health protections that it promises.
 More about how this bill took shape.

 Students around the state currently face an inflexible system when it comes to transportation.
 Students in urban areas can’t always to take transit to school when they miss the school bus, and students in rural areas have difficulty participating in sports and other after-school activities without activity buses.
 In partnership with OPAL, we successfully advocated for two bills to improve student transportation statewide.
 More about HB 4059 and HB 4130 and how they help our youth get where they need to go.

 Our work to ditch dirty diesel in Oregon continues.
 23 counties in Oregon exceed the health benchmark for diesel pollution.
 This is unacceptable for human health.